 Could we soon see specific dating apps for self-driving taxis?

 Imagine scrolling through profiles and choosing not only the ideal partner, but also the model of taxi for the date, or the romantic destination.
-Sounds a little grotesque.
+It sounds a little grotesque.
 Ah, the irony of when technology meets human instinct.

-Perhaps companies may not have foreseen this (again: are we sure?), innovation often surprises, sometimes in the form of a menage a trois: me, you… and the taxi.
+Perhaps companies may not have foreseen it (once again: are we sure?), innovation often surprises, sometimes in the form of a menage a trois: me, you… and the taxi.